‘Traditionis Custodes,’ One Year Later, Brings New Pastoral Realities and Challenges

-A number of Catholics who attended the traditional Latin Mass expressed concern to the Register that spiritual trauma over losing their Mass, similar to what happens with the closure of any Catholic parish community, will weaken Catholics’ relationships with the Church or their faith, particularly among Millennials and Gen-Z. While some may make that transition, others will go elsewhere.
+A number of Catholics who attend the traditional Latin Mass expressed concern to the Register that spiritual trauma over losing their Mass, similar to what happens with the closure of any Catholic parish community, will weaken Catholics’ relationships with the Church or their faith, particularly among Millennials and Gen Z. While some may make that transition, others will go elsewhere.

 Msgr.
 Charles Pope, who Cardinal Gregory tapped as his delegate to work with pastors to develop a pastoral plan for implementing Tradtionis Custodes in Washington, told the Register that he and other priests are trying to pastorally address the concerns of Catholics attending the traditional Latin Mass.

 The priest said he hoped the archdiocese and others would assist by generously responding to requests to celebrate the normative 2002 Roman Missal with all the solemnity and reverence that some Catholics associate with the older form, including ad orientem as opposed to versus populum, where priest and people face each other.
 However, Cardinal Gregory has required priests to seek prior authorization to celebrate ad orientem in the ordinary form of the Mass, a formality not required by Traditionis Custodes.

 “We’re trying to bridge the two forms of the Mass,” Msgr.
 Pope said, adding that without more focus on the solemnity of all liturgical celebrations, it “makes it harder to fulfill what the Pope asked.”